ProofHub/api_v3/sections/topics.md

 `201 Created` will be returned along with the JSON of the topic ([Get topic](#get-topic)) if the record is added. `403 Forbidden` will be returned in case of invalid access.

-**Attaching files**

-Attaching files to a topic requires both the token and the name of the attachment.
-The token is obtained from the [Create attachments]( https://github.com/ProofHub/api_v3/blob/master/sections/attachemnts.md#create-attachment) endpoint, which you must hit first before creating an upload.
-The name parameter must be a valid filename with an extension.
+Attaching files to a topic requires id of the attachment.
+The id is obtained from the [Create attachments]( https://github.com/sdplabs/proofhub-api/blob/master/sections/attachments.md#create-attachment) endpoint, which you must hit first before creating an upload.
 Multiple attachments are allowed.
-Set folder to `0` if you don't want to upload file in any folder.

 ```json
 {